AbhishekBasu-14/Python_3_Beginner/Week_2/Sorting methods/README.md

 The first method asks the user for creating the list on which sort algorithms will work.

 The second method generates a random list using imported modules and implements the sort algorithm.

+The time interval of each algorithm is also calculated in the code.
+Run the codes and the time will also be printed in the results.